UBC-MDS/easyphysics/CONTRIBUTING.md

 # Contributing to the easyphysics package

 We appreciate your time and effort in contributing to this project.
-Any type of contributions are welcomed.
-These contributions include but not limited to:
+Any contributions are welcomed.
+These contributions include but are not limited to:

 **Report or fix bugs**